snhal/Machine_learning/README.md

+# Machine_learning
-# A repository for machine learning projects.
+A repository for machine learning projects.